 In addition to her training and expertise in the treatment of eating disorders, Erin specializes in Dialectical Behavior Therapy (DBT) given her completion of a two-year post-master’s residency program in DBT, as well as her ongoing training and study.
 In addition to her DBT work with clients, she provides trainings to other professionals on this therapeutic approach.
-Erin has extensive training in Cognitive Behavior Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Interpersonal Process.
+Erin has extensive training in Radically Open DBT, Cognitive Behavior Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Interpersonal Process.
 Additionally, Erin is knowledgeable about the trait of high sensitivity and is skilled in working with Highly Sensitive People (HSP).

 Throughout her career, Erin has worked in various treatment settings/levels of care, and she opened Livity’s doors in 2013.
 She is passionate about her individual and group work with both adolescents and adults.
 Erin is particularly effective in treating those who struggle with eating disorders, anxiety disorders, mood disorders, impulse-control disorders, and Borderline Personality Disorder.

 Erin believes strongly in the importance of the therapeutic connection.
 Her style is compassionate and validating and she is known as authentic, consistent, humorous, and kind.
 Without a doubt, she will show up to meet clients where they are in their process and challenge individuals to start living the life they are meant to live.

 Sarah Schumacher | MA, LMFT